 What is a Foreign Limited Liability Company?

 A foreign LLC refers to an LLC that is physically operating in states outside of the state where it was formed.
 Physically operating means having a presence, such as having an office or employee.
-The LLC will need to register as a foreign LLC in each state where it plans to operate.
+The LLC must register as a foreign LLC in each state where it plans to operate.

 Related: What is a foreign LLC?